top of page

 Image by Jakub Żerdzicki

-All tenancies will become Assured Periodic Tenancies
+All tenancies are now Assured Periodic Tenancies

 This means: